brndnmtthws/brndn-io/content/posts/fluidity-vs-rigidity/index.md

 This insight led to one of the most famous examples of [survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias#Military) in history.
 Wald recommended armoring the areas that showed _no_ bullet holes on the returning planes, contrary to intuition.

-This exemplifies the danger of rigid thinking.
-The military's initial approach was to react directly to what they could see (reinforce where bullets hit), representing a rigid response to information.
-Wald's fluid thinking allowed him to consider what wasn't immediately visible—the planes that never returned—and adapt his recommendation accordingly.
+The military's first instinct was to reinforce what they could see: the holes in the planes that made it back.
+Wald looked at the missing planes instead.

-Modern applications of this principle abound:
+The same mistake shows up all over the place:

 - Successful entrepreneurs often study business failures, not just successes
 - Effective medical treatments emerge from understanding why certain patients don't respond to therapy